-Holocene age alluvium was encountered beneath the fill.
-The alluvium generally consists of light brown to light yellowish brown sand with silt and poorly graded sand with varying amounts of fine to coarse gravel.
-The alluvial soils are primarily fine- to medium-grained, slightly moist, and medium dense to very dense.
+Holocene age alluvium was encountered beneath the fill and at the ground surface in boring B4.
+The alluvium generally consists of brown to light brown or light gray silty sand and poorly graded to well-graded sand with varying amounts of fine to coarse gravel and locally some cobbles.
+The alluvial soils are primarily fine- to coarse-grained, moist and loose to very dense.